hankfanchiu/rails-lite/README.md

 Certain static assets are made accessible to the public by sending a GET request with `/public/` included in the path after the hostname.

 The Static Asset middleware matches the `/public/` path and responds with the corresponding static asset.

+## Architecture and MVC

+Rails Lite includes a custom router, controller base, and model base.

 ### Router